Empathy is the Bridge

-At The Life Project, our desire is to help everyone come to know who Jesus is.
+At The Life Project (edit: now known as P2C Digital Strategies), our desire is to help everyone come to know who Jesus is.
 We want them to get closer to him, regardless of where they are starting out.

 Due to some very not-Christian events with over the last two thousand years, with a global world-view wanting to blame Christians for everything wrong in the world, the following images are how Christians are seen by those that haven't had the opportunity to experience Jesus.